The regularity theory for the Mumford-Shah functional on the plane: Preliminaries

 \subsection{Normalization and equivalence between classical and SBV formulations}

-The density lower bound in Theorem~\ref{t:dlb} and Lemma \ref{l:maximum}, together with an elementary fact about SBV functions observed by De Giorgi, Carriero and Leaci, gives the following corollary, whose proof is as well postponed to the appendix.
+The density lower bound in Theorem~\ref{t:dlb} and Lemma~\ref{l:maximum}, together with an elementary fact about SBV functions observed by De~Giorgi, Carriero and Leaci, gives the following corollary.
 We do not dwell here on the definition of BV and SBV functions and on the definition of the set $S_u$, but we refer the reader to the textbook \cite{AFP00}.

-\begin{corollary} Let $(K,u)$ be a (absolute, restricted, generalized, or generalized restricted) minimizer of $E_\lambda$.
+\begin{corollary} Let $(u,K)$ be a (absolute, restricted, generalized, or generalized restricted) minimizer of $E_\lambda$.
 Then $u\in SBV(\Omega)$ with $\overline{S}_u\subseteq K$.
-If $u$ is an absolute minimizer, then we have in addition $\mathcal{H}^1(K\setminus\overline{S}_u)=0$.
+If $u$ is an absolute minimizer, then we have in addition $K\triangle\overline{S}_u=\emptyset$.

-Moreover, if $\mathcal{H}^1 (K\cap U) = 0$ for some open domain $U\subset\subset\Omega$, then $u$ extends to a function $u\in C^{1,\alpha}_{loc} \cap W^{2,p}_{loc}(U)$ for every $p<\infty$ and every $\alpha\in (0,1)$ which solves $\Delta u = \lambda (u-g)$. \end{corollary}
+Moreover, if $\mathcal{H}^1 (K\cap U) = 0$ for some open domain $U\subset\subset\Omega$, then $u$ extends to a function $u\in C^{1,\alpha}_{{\rm loc}} \cap W^{2,p}_{{\rm loc}}(U)$ for every $p<\infty$ and every $\alpha\in (0,1)$ which solves $\Delta u = \lambda (u-g)$. \end{corollary}

+{A proof of the corollary is given in Section \ref{s:SBV-equivalence} of the appendix, where the first part is used to conclude easily the second.
+However, it is possible to give the following elementary argument for the second part, without resorting to SBV functions.
+First of all, once we show that $u\in W^{1,2}_{loc} (U)$, $u$ is a local minimizer of $\int (|\nabla u|^2 +\lambda (u-g)^2)$ in $U$: $u$ will then be a weak solution of $\Delta u = \lambda (u-g)$ and recalling that $u$ is locally bounded, while $g$ is bounded, the regularity of $u$ is a consequence of the Schauder and Calderon-Zygmund estimates for the Laplace equation.
+Our goal is thus to prove that $\nabla u$ is the weak derivative of $u$ in $U$, namely that